Navid Zanganeh

-Navid Zanganeh is an Iranian wrestler and former member of the Iranian U-23 freestyle wrestling team.
+Navid Zanganeh (نوید زنگنه; born July 16, 1996) is an Iranian mixed martial artist and former wrestler, who competes in the Lightweight division.

 Wrestling career

 Zanganeh wrestled for club Atrak Khorasan and represented Iran on the world stage.

 During the 2018 Senior U23 World Championships in Bucharest Zanganeh earned a bronze medal after defeating Azerbaijani wrestler Ismail Abdullaev.

 At the 2019 U-23 Senior Asian Championships Zanganeh won a silver medal after beating opponents from Kyrgyzstan, Turkmenistan, and Kazakhstan before facing defeat in the finals.

 The Takhti freestyle wrestling tournament took place on 7 and 8 February 2019 with representatives from Azerbaijan, Turkey, Russia, Armenia, Hungary, the Netherlands, Belarus, Kyrgyzstan and Georgia.
 Zanganeh placed third and was a part of Iran's overall victory in the tournament.

+Personal life

 Arrest and asylum in Canada

 Zanganeh was shot at anti-government rally in Tehran and was subsequently arrested after being taken to hospital.
 He was detained for 15 days and was eventually released from Fashafaviye prison.
 Zanganeh was immediately released from his club Atrak Khorasan and was unable to wrestle for Iran.
 After the arrest was made public, Zanganeh emigrated to Canada in the hopes to resume his wrestling career representing Canada.